weigertlab/spotiflow/docs/source/train.rst

     )

-In order to change the model architecture (`e.g.` number of input/output channels, number of layers, variance for the heatmap generation, etc.), you can create a ``SpotipyModelConfig`` object and populate it accordingly (see the documentation of ``SpotipyModelConfig``).
+In order to change the model architecture (`e.g.` number of input/output channels, number of layers, variance for the heatmap generation, etc.), you can create a :py:mod:`spotipy_torch.model.config.SpotipyModelConfig` object and populate it accordingly.
 Then you can pass it to the `Spotipy` constructor.
 For example, if our image is RGB and we need the network to use 3 input channels, we can do the following:

 .. code-block:: python